 - Buy this instead: Select Accessories

 Looking to save money on shoes?
-You might find some savings at Target and Walmart but better quality elsewhere.
+You might find some savings at Target and Walmart, but you’ll find better quality elsewhere.

-“Shoes from Target and Walmart may look trendy and seem affordable,” said Perez.
+“Shoes from Target and Walmart may look trendy and seem affordable,” Perez said.
 “But, in reality, they’re cheaply made and consumers can find better-quality brands for similar prices at T.J.Maxx and Marshalls.”

 Instead, head to Target and Walmart to save money on must-have accessories.

-“Accessories like scarves, sunglasses and gloves are good buys from both Walmart and Target,” added Perez.
+“Accessories like scarves, sunglasses and gloves are good buys from both Walmart and Target,” Perez added.

 Don’t Buy Furniture …